msamedina/bionetverification/README.md

 # BNVerify
-Bionetverification is a tool used to model and verify the design of network-based biocomputation circuits for the SSP, ExCov and 3-SAT problems as part of the Bio4Comp project.
+BNVerify is a tool used to model and verify the design of network-based biocomputation circuits for the SSP, ExCov and 3-SAT problems as part of the Bio4Comp project.
 The tool generates network description files in SMV and then runs them in the NuSMV model checker.
 Results of verification and their runtimes are saved in Excel files based on the provided template files.

 Each run generates a new local directory that holds all generated smv files, output results, and Excel data files.
 The directory name is of the format:
 ```sh